Nevada RV Rentals are is a great way to see the state. Pick up an RV in Las Vegas, Henderson, or Reno, and let’s go.

 When we think of traveling in an RV through Nevada we all think of visiting the Las Vegas Strip and the Grand Canyon, but let’s look outside the box and see what other treasures are to be found when traveling in a Nevada RV rental.

-Fly GeyserAtlas Obscura says it best the Fly Geyser is a collision of human error and natural geothermic pressure resulted in the rainbow-coloured geologic wonder.
+Fly GeyserAtlas Obscura says it best the Fly Geyser is a collision of human error and natural geothermic pressure resulted in the rainbow-colored geologic wonder.
 Off of State Route 34 outside of Gerlach Nevada nearly 100 years ago a well was drilled looking to provide water for farming.
 The water that appeared from this well was nearly 200 degrees, obviously not suitable for farming this well was just left.
-What formed was a 12 foot cone of calcium carbonate.
-The red and green colouring of the geyser is caused by thermophilic algae making these mineral structure breath taking.
-With a Nevada RV rental you can drive out to the geyser.
+What formed was a 12-foot cone of calcium carbonate.
+The red and green coloring of the geyser is caused by thermophilic algae making these mineral structures breathtaking.
+With a Nevada RV rental, you can drive out to the geyser.

 Area 51 is located in Lincoln County Nevada.
-This famous top secret military testing facility is rumoured to be home to aliens and their spaceships.
+This famous top-secret military testing facility is rumored to be home to aliens and their spaceships.
 You will not get into Area 51, the closest you will get is to a no trespassing sign.
-It would make a great story though it you and your Nevada RV rental had to be escorted from the area by armed guards.
+It would make a great story though if you and your Nevada RV rental had to be escorted from the area by armed guards.
 (USA RV Rentals in no way endorses this behaviour:)